 There is no correlation between the number of comments on a post and the number of views that post got.
 There’s also no correlation between comments and the number of links that post got.

-In other words, having blog comments is not going to help you with getting more traffic or getting more backlinks.
+In other words, having a comments section is not going to help you drive traffic or get more backlinks.
 He concludes:

 With your blog, comments should not be a goal.
 They don’t lead to views or links, which is what leads to actual revenue.
 Engaging in the conversation doesn’t work.